The Buzz · New Brunswick Civic Wire

 The Buzz

 Good morning from the Fundy shore — the tide's turning, and so is New Brunswick.
-Let's get into it. ### Your clock might be getting a break, right?
-I'll tell you what, this whole time change thing i...
+Let's get into it. ## Your Lieutenant-Governor just got a language test I'll tell you what, you know you're in New Br...

 Caleb Duguay-Firth New Brunswick Civic Wire